Career Quiz and Most Suitable Personality.

-Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure” Answer “Okay” if you tell yourself “Umm… I think I will be okay with that” Answer “Like” if you tell yourself “Yes, I’m interested”
+Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Ready?
 Let’s start

-You’re interested in medicine and dentistry like information and techniques needed to diagnose and treat human injuries, diseases, and deformities.
+|You are interested in the information and techniques needed to diagnose and treat human injuries, diseases, and deformities.
 This includes symptoms, treatment alternatives, drug properties and interactions, and preventive health-care measures.|

-You’re interested in psychology like human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.|
+|You are interested in human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.|

 |Monitor fetal development by listening to fetal heartbeat, taking external uterine measurements, identifying fetal position, or estimating fetal size and weight.|

 |Initiate emergency interventions to stabilize patients.|

 |You like working with, communicating with, and teaching people.|

 |You like helping or providing service to others.|

 |You like working with ideas, and require an extensive amount of thinking.|

 |You like searching for facts and figuring out problems mentally.|

 |You like work that includes practical, hands-on problems and solutions.|

-You like dealing with plants, animals, and real-world materials like wood, tools, and machinery.|
+|You like working with plants, animals, and real-world materials like wood, tools, and machinery.|

 Now count how many points you have.
-Dislike = 0 point Okay = 1 point Like = 2 points

 After you’re done counting your points.
 Click below to view your results.